carsonjc04/carsonjc04/README.md

-## Welcome to Carson Christensen's Github Profile
+## Hi there👋

+My name is Carson Christensen
 I am a Chinese/Caucasian aspiring Software Developer from California.
 Through my college career I have fallen in love with the culture of coding and technology, making me more than excited to enter the job market and begin my professional career.
 I really enjoy learning new languages and facing challenging problems that push me to improve my ablities as a developer.
 I work well in C++ and Python, along with frameworks like React and React Native.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=carsonjc04)](https://github.com/anuraghazra/github-readme-stats)